There are a variety of cookies used on the at800 and DMSL websites, mostly to improve the user experience and help us tailor content to user need.

 - ‘__utma’ – This keeps track of the number of times a visitor has been to the site, when their first visit was, and when their last visit occurred.
-(Expires after 2 years).
+(The record of visits is deleted after after two years).

 - ‘__utmb’ – A timestamp of the exact moment in time when a visitor enters the site.
 (Expires after 30 minutes).

 - ‘__utmc’ – A timestamp of the exact moment in time when a visitor leaves the site – having waited 30 minutes for another pageview to happen, and if it doesn’t, it expires.
 (Expires at end of session).

 - ‘__utmz’ – This keeps track of where the visitor came from, what search engine was used, what link was clicked on, what keywords used, and where in the world the site was accessed from.
 (Expires at end of session).